damienaicheh/azure-devops-bundletool/OVERVIEW.md

     keystoreAliasPassword: '$(key.password)'
     outputFolder: 'path/to/folder' # Optional.
 Default is: $(Build.SourcesDirectory)
     bundletoolJarPath: 'path/to/bundletooljar' # Optional if you use the InstallBundletool task or set the bundletoolpath environment variable.
+    newUniversalApkName: 'com.my.appication.apk' # Optional if blank the output file will be universal.apk
 ```

 Use custom arguments for bundletool: